Bárbara Padilla

-Bárbara Padilla (/pəˈdiːə/; born December 9, 1980) is a Mexican-American operatic soprano.
+Bárbara Padilla (/pəˈdiːə/; born December 9, 1973) is a Mexican-American operatic soprano.
 She was the runner-up on the fourth season of America's Got Talent.
 She is well known as a survivor of Hodgkin's lymphoma.

 Personal life

 Bárbara Padilla was born in Guadalajara, Mexico where she studied music, acting, and dance.

 Health

 During her undergraduate studies, Padilla was diagnosed with Hodgkin lymphoma and underwent several rounds of chemotherapy and radiation.
 During this time, Padilla was told that she might never be able to sing again because the radiation could harm her vocal cords.

 After traveling to Houston for a consultation with doctors, Padilla had the chance to audition for the Moores School of Music at the University of Houston.
 She was awarded a full scholarship where she completed the master's degree program, all while battling cancer.
-Padilla is in remission, living in Texas with her husband.
+Padilla is in remission, living in New York with her husband.